 Envisioned by SFIS education stakeholders, including The Leadership Institute at SFIS, SHP began as a community based research project requirement for all seniors in Advanced Placement (AP) English classes in 2002.
 SHP quickly developed as a graduation requirement for all seniors.
 Through interdisciplinary coordination between the senior English teacher, the senior social studies teacher, and SHP Coordinator and SHP faculty team, the SHP is now a required, dedicated course.

 To date, hundreds of SFIS students have been, or are currently involved in the SHP research process.
-Each year, SHP students will receive research and technology training, such as GIS training to apply geospatial references and representation in their research and to enhance the effectiveness of their communications.
+Each year, SHP students will receive research, technology training, and collaboration skills to enhance the effectiveness of their communications.

 | back to top |